sparticle999/SpaceCompany/README.md

 - Added Meteorite Tier of resource machines

 v0.2.1
-- Added Computerized Tier of resource machines
+- Added Computerized Tier of resource machines.
+- Tier 3 machines use Uranium to power themselves instead of energy.
 - When loading game, the tab you left on is the tab you now start on.

 # Changelog:

-v0.2.0 The Wondrous Update
+v0.2.0 The Wondrous Update [Released To The Public]
 - Added Wonder Tab
 - Added two different wonders - Precious Wonder & Power Wonder
 - Added ability to upgrade Wonders